 The board uses an 82C54 Programmable Interval Timer (3 sixteen bit counters).
-The counters are generally used to time various aspects of the A/D conversion process, but can be used for frequency generation.
+The counters are used to generate frequencies (Counter 0) and time various aspects of the A/D conversion process (Counters 1+2).
+If you are using non-counter timed A/D modes, Counter 2 becomes available for frequency generation.
 Consult Chapter 4, Chapter 6, and Appendix B for more information on the A/D, programming, and the counter itself.